vzhd1701/csv2notion/README.md

-                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB
+                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB --randomize-select-colors          randomize colors for added options in select and multi select columns

 merge options:
   --merge                            merge CSV with existing Notion DB rows, first column will be used as a key